n1299cb/Impulcifer-Atmos/README.md

 Headphone compensation can be skipped by adding a command line argument `--no_headphone_compensation` without any value.

+#### Diffuse-Field Compensation
+Add `--diffuse_field_compensation` to enable diffuse-field equalization of the HRIR.
+By default this processing is disabled.

 #### X-Curve Compensation
 Cinema playback often uses the SMPTE X-Curve.
 Two common variants are provided:
 `minus3db_oct` (about -3 dB per octave) and `minus1p5db_oct` (about -1.5 dB per octave).